You don’t have to be a farmer or even have a green thumb to grow a thriving garden. Ever notice how farm fields are planted in neat rows?

 1. Make Your Mark

-3. The Hook Up
+3. Hook It Up

 4. Part the Earth

-5. Spread Your Seed
+5. Sow Your Seed

-Lay your seeds in the trenches, appropriately spaced apart, and then gently shovel the heaps of soil over top of the seeds to fill in the trenches and smooth out the top of the soil.
+Lay your seeds in the trenches, appropriately spaced apart, and then gently shovel the heaps of soil over the top of the seeds to fill in the trenches and smooth out the top of the soil.

 6. Quench the Thirst

 Water the rows thoroughly and repeat as necessary to keep the soil moist so the seeds can germinate.

 Once they sprout and all of your rows are visible above ground, you may remove the stakes and strings and enjoy the look of your healthy, well-organized garden.